SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 Pinkie asks an innocent question, "What happens to us when the story ends?"

 Silk Rose told her the harsh truth.
-"You will get a free puppy."
+"You will each get a free puppy."

 Everypony smiles as they think of what to name their puppy.